Shrabanti87/PoisNI3arm/README.md

 1 **`power_poisson_functions.R`**

-This file contains all functions that need to be sourced first.
+This file contains the functions that need to be sourced first to calculate sample size under Frequentist and Bayesian approaches.
 The main functions, arguments and outputs are described below:

-a) **`power_theta_fn_freq`**
+a) **`power_freq`**

-This function generates the Frequentist power curve for a particular value of theta for a given allocation and sample size.
+This function calculates the Frquentist power for a given sample size, allocation, lamE and theta.

 **Arguments**
+* n: Sample size in the arm P
+* r.alloc: Allocation vector
+* lamE: lambda of the arm E
-theta: effect retention parameter
+* theta: effect retention parameter

 **Output**
-power: Power values for a range of lamE
+power: Power for the specified values of the parameters in the arguments

 b) **`samplesize_fn_freq`**